-In a lot of ways, Central Menlo is the new Old Palo Alto.
-It has always been the most expensive neighborhood in Menlo Park, valued for its eclectic mix of architectures, manicured lawns and charming, tree-lined streets.
-Residents also love the walkability of Central Menlo, with its proximity to the schools, parks, downtown and Stanford University via the bike bridge.
+In many ways, Central Menlo is the Peninsula’s new Old Palo Alto.
+Historically, it is Menlo Park’s most expensive neighborhood, highly valued for its eclectic architecture, pristine lawns, and inviting, tree-lined streets.
+Residents also love its walkability and easy access to schools, parks, downtown, and even Stanford University via the bike bridge.

-Central Menlo is also catching up to its renowned neighbor in price.
-It is no longer unusual for a home to sell for $5 million or higher, especially newer homes on coveted streets like N. Leon, Hillview and Atkinson.
-Many executives move there for the friendly, community feel, with kids playing in the streets and people exchanging greetings as they walk their dogs.
-They are willing to pay a premium for a safe, small town feel that is so close to everything.
-Many residents love the neighborhood so much that when they “move up” to a larger home, they take care to stay within its boundaries.
+Thanks to its coveted characteristics, Central Menlo is quickly becoming more and more expensive.
+It is no longer unusual for a local home to sell for over $5 million, especially newer homes on coveted streets like Hillview and Atkinson.
+Many executives move to Central Menlo to partake of its welcoming, family-friendly environment.
+They are willing to pay a premium for a secure, small-town feel while still living close to everything.
+Many residents love the neighborhood so much that when they “move up” to a larger home, they take care to stay within the boundaries of Central Menlo.